 - Virginia Wesleyan University Bachelor of Arts in Digital Music

-- Regent University Bachelor of Arts in Communication Studies / Theatre
+- Liberty University Bachelor of Science in Business Administration / Music Business

-- Southern Utah University Bachelor of Music in Music Education
+- Liberty University Bachelor of Science in Commercial Music

 What Majors are Relevant to the Music Industry?